This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your procedure:

-- Tell your healthcare provider if you have a blood disorder or have had a bleeding problem in the past.
+- Tell your provider if you have a blood disorder or ever had a bleeding problem.

-- You may need blood tests, x-rays, or other tests.
-Brain imaging tests, such as a CT scan or an MRI, may also be done.
+- You may need blood tests, x-rays, a CT scan, or an MRI.
 Ask your healthcare provider for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.

 The night before your procedure: